-Mike Trokan in 2022
+Mike Trokan

 Meet Mike.
 Mike Trokan is a Riverwester who volunteers as part of Guiding Lens, a community advisory service that supports the development of the Beerline Trail as a placemaking resource to connect Harambee and Riverwest residents.